alec-jackson/studious-engine/README.md

 To compile the studious engine in debug mode, pass the -d flag as a command line argument when running the setupBuild.sh shell script.

+To build and run the 3D demo built into studious, run the following command:

+`./setupBuild.sh -r`

+To build other included demo targets, specify the target to build and run with the `-target` flag:

+`./setupBuild.sh -r -target studious-2dExampleScene`

 ### libraries
 - SDL2
 - SDL2_mixer